MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-1.md

 ## Netcat/nc

 Its most useful utility for our use, It can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports.
-And its better than telnet for communication to another device.
+And it's better than telnet for communication with another device.
 ~~~
 # nc -h
 ~~~